juji-io/site/blog/where-is-artificial-intelligence-ai-how-to-make-a-chatbot-smart.md

 ![A diagram shows four core human skills a chatbot should have]( "Four smarts (Artificial Intelligence) that every chatbot should have.
 Here assumes that a chatbot only interacts with a human user via text messages. ")

-As shown above, just like a human,  a chatbot should have four core human skills to interact with a human user effectively,:
+As outlined above, a chatbot should have four core **human skills** (smarts) to interact with a human user effectively:

 1. **[Natural Language Understanding ](https://en.wikipedia.org/wiki/Natural-language_understanding)(NLU)**.
 This is to interpret a user's expressions and understand the user's intent(s).
 2. **[Dialog Management](https://en.wikipedia.org/wiki/Dialog_manager)**.
 Once a chatbot understands the intent of a user, it needs to figure out ***what to do*** and manage the flow of the conversation.
 For example, it may decide to directly respond to a user's request in the middle of the flow (Figure 2) or to ignore the request for now (Figure 3).